 Innovation // Culture

-Programming in the Innovation Quarter includes a wide range of cultural offerings, from pop-up dance performances and socials to film screenings—like Innovation and Cinema—and food trucks.
+Programming in the Innovation Quarter includes a wide range of cultural offerings, from pop-up dance performances and socials to film screenings—like Innovation & Cinema—and food trucks.
 Bailey Park is at the heart of these cultural activities, offering a stage, lawn and food truck court to accommodate large social gatherings.
-In particular, Bailey Park has become home to more than a few concerts and music festivals, such as Bailey, Blues & Bluegrass, and features a mix of genres that includes bluegrass, jazz and rock.
+In particular, Bailey Park has become home to more than a few concerts and music series, such as Bailey, Blues & Bluegrass, and features a mix of genres that includes bluegrass, jazz and rock.

 Innovation // Wellness

 The Innovation Quarter’s dedication to programming is holistic and includes an emphasis on wellness.
-Our wellness programs include events that make use of the green spaces of the Innovation Quarter—like yoga events in Bailey Park and direct access to the Long Branch Trail, a 1.7-mile bike and pedestrian pathway—as well as events like the Winston-Salem Cycling Classic and the annual Winston-Salem Heart & Stroke Walk.
+Our wellness programs include events that make use of the green spaces of the Innovation Quarter—like Yoga in Bailey Park and direct access to the Long Branch Trail, a 1.7-mile bike and pedestrian pathway—as well as events like the Winston-Salem Cycling Classic and the annual Winston-Salem Heart & Stroke Walk.
 Wellness activities are supported by partners like the Innovation Quarter YMCA, local yoga studios and wellness-oriented groups and organizations.

 Innovation // Conversation

 When two innovators meet, there’s no telling what will result.
 Engage with researchers, artists and other creative thinkers in the community through programming designed to stimulate collaboration through connection and conversation.
 Conversation events include special speakers, panels and networking events that spark new enterprises through encounters with people you may never meet otherwise.
 Interactive dialogue events include Merge, a dialogue on the intersections of art and science, and Venture Café Winston-Salem, a weekly gathering where ideas, innovators and investors collide.

 Innovation // Enterprise